kbtang28/tang-etal_inprep/README.md

 ## Abstract

-Integration of variable energy resources—*e.g.*, solar, wind, and hydro—and end-use electrification increase modern energy systems' weather-dependence.
+Integration of variable energy resources---\textit{e.g.}, solar, wind, and hydro---and end-use electrification increase the weather dependence of modern energy systems.
-Identifying critical infrastructure constraining the power grid's ability to meet electricity demand under weather-induced shocks and stressors is essential for understanding risks and guiding adaptation.
+Understanding how weather-driven stress propagates through interconnected generation, transmission, and demand is therefore essential for understanding risks and guiding adaptation.
-We use transfer entropy to identify predictive pressure points: grid components whose utilization patterns provide early signals of downstream power shortages.
+We use transfer entropy to identify predictive pressure points: grid components whose utilization dynamics provide predictive information about downstream power shortages.
-We apply this method to simulations of New York State's proposed future grid under various meteorological and technological scenarios, showing that pressure points often arise from complex, system-wide interactions between generation, transmission, and demand.
+Using simulations of New York State’s proposed future power grid across a large ensemble of meteorological and technological scenarios, we show that predictive pressure points frequently emerge from complex, system-wide interactions between generation, transmission, and demand.
-While transfer entropy does not support conclusions about causality, the identified pressure points align with known bottlenecks and offer insight into failure pathways.
+Importantly, these predictive pressure points vary across scenarios and are often difficult to anticipate from high-level scenario features alone.
-Furthermore, these pressure points are not easily predicted by high-level scenario features alone, underscoring the need for holistic and adaptive approaches to reliability planning in power systems with intermittent resources.
+While transfer entropy cannot establish causality or prescribe optimal infrastructure investments, it offers a complementary, data-driven diagnostic perspective on reliability by revealing how and where system stress propagates under realistic operating dynamics.

 ## Journal reference
 Link to preprint: https://arxiv.org/abs/2508.08513